okta/odyssey/FORMS.md

 The purpose of this document is to outline the spectrum of components required to make up a complete Form.

+Each component below includes a list of attributes present in HTML that represent possible semantic states or behaviors.
+Design should review these lists to ensure that any attribute values that require user affordances are accounted for.
+For example: `disabled` or `:invalid`.

 **Note:** All code examples are for illustrative purposes only.
 Structure and behavior may change based on subsequent designs for these components.
 There are also opportunities for re-use across components; for example, Form.Title extending from Title.

 ## Inputs